nizamiza/rpm/README.md

     }
     ```

     The first element in the table is the plugin name.
-Either specify the full URL
+Either specify a full URL
-    or the shorthand name if it is available on GitHub.
+    to the repository or a shorthand name if it is available on GitHub.

-    The second element is an optional function that will be called after the plugin
+    The second element is an optional function that will be called after the
-    is loaded.
-This is useful for setting up the plugin.
+    plugin is loaded.
+This is useful for calling the setup function for the
+    plugin, setting up keybindings, etc.

     Restart NeoVim after adding or modifying a plugin definition.

-2. As you know, Telescope has a dependency on `plenary.nvim`.
-To define a plugin
+2. Telescope has a dependency on `plenary.nvim`.
+To define a plugin dependency,
-   dependency, you can pass a table as the first element in the plugin definition.
+   you can pass a table as the first element in the plugin definition.
+Make sure
-   Make sure that the main plugin is the last element in the table.
+   that the main plugin is the last element in the table.
 For example:

     ```lua
     -- lua/plugins/telescope.lua